Educational sessions offered at NTI 2018 will be available online in November.

 - Explore ways to ensure a healthcare system driven by patients’ needs, where nurses make their optimal contribution.

 - Stimulate inquiry in clinical practice, education, research and leadership.

 - Learn the latest evidence-based practice from the foremost nursing experts in our community.

 Learners must view/read the entire activity and complete the associated evaluation to be awarded the contact hours or CERP.
 No partial credit will be awarded.

 NTI/API offers clinical and professional practice topics in the educational classroom area.

-Clinical topics include: Behavioral/Psychosocial, Cardiovascular, ECG, Endocrine, Gastrointestinal, Hematology/Oncology, Hemodynamics, Infectious Disease, Medication Management, Monitoring, Multisystem, Neurology, Pain Management, Palliative / End-of-Life Care, Pharmacology (API only), Pulmonary, Reference, Renal, Sepsis, Skin/Wound Care, Trauma.
+Clinical topics include: Behavioral/Psychosocial, Cardiovascular, ECG, Endocrine, Gastrointestinal, Hematology/Oncology, Hemodynamics, Infectious Disease, Medication Management, Monitoring, Multisystem, Neurology, Pain Management, Palliative / End-of-Life Care, Pharmacology (API only), Pulmonary, Renal, Sepsis, Skin/Wound Care, Trauma.

 Facilitators engage NTI participants to collaboratively contribute to interactive and dynamic presentations.
 NTI facilitators promote professional development by using learning facilitation methods that enhance critical thinking and encourage a shared accountability for learning.